martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Where RTP and RTCP {{?RTP=RFC3550}} are not multiplexed, it is possible that the two separate DTLS connections carrying RTP and RTCP can be switched.
-This is considered benign since these protocols are designed to be distinguishable.
+This is considered benign since these protocols are designed to be distinguishable as SRTP {{?SRTP=RFC3711}} provides key separation.
+Using RTP/RTCP multiplexing
-RTP/RTCP multiplexing is advised to address this problem.
+{{?RTCP-MUX=RFC5761}} further avoids this problem.

 The `external_session_id` extension is included in a ClientHello and - if the extension is present in the ClientHello - either ServerHello (for TLS and DTLS